What is the main source of law authorising this entity form?

 Are different classes of ownership interests possible?
 If so, what are some examples of different classes?

-Different classes of shares are possible, and the common share shall be determined in the Article of Association.
+Different classes of shares are possible, and the common share shall be determined in the Articles of Association.
 Classes of shares include:

-• Shares, which after a certain period will be withdrawn or replaced with other class of shares.
+- Shares which after a certain period will be redeemed or replaced with another class of shares.

-• Shares that carry dividend rights ahead of other class of shares against cumulative and non-cumulative dividend sharing.
+- Shares that carry dividend rights ahead of another class of shares against cumulative and non-cumulative dividend sharing.

 What documentation is required for the transfer of ownership interests?

-An agreement for the sale and purchase of shares and deed of assignment of shares.
-The deed can either be a private deed or a notarial one, depending on the type of transfer.
+An agreement for the sale purchase and assignment of shares.
+The agreement can either be a private deed or a notarial one, depending on the type of transfer.
 If the transfer of shares constitutes an acquisition (change of control) then the deed of assignment of shares must be made in notarial form.

 Are there any additional formal requirements required for the transfer of ownership (notary, approvals, stamping, filings, corporate records)?